-- \\ the above rates need to be increased by applicable surcharge and health and education cess. - @ Non- resident investors may be eligible for treaty benefit depending upon the facts of the case.
+- # Aggregate long term capital gains exceeding one lakh twenty-five thousand rupees in a financial year, arising from the transfer of units of an equity-oriented fund, equity shares and units of business trust are liable to tax. - The above rates need to be increased by applicable surcharge and health & education cess. - @ Non-resident investors may be eligible for treaty benefit depending upon the facts of the case.
 The same has not been captured above.